wtfleming/land-of-lisp-clojure/README.md

 land-of-lisp-clojure
 ====================

-Exercises from Land of Lisp book ported to Clojure
+Exercises from book Land of Lisp ported to Clojure.

+## License

+Copyright © 2013 William Fleming

+Distributed under the Eclipse Public License, the same as Clojure.